emacsway/emacsway/about.rst

     * "Clean Code: A Handbook of Agile Software Craftsmanship" by Robert C. Martin
     * "Code Complete" by Steve McConnell
     * "Domain-Driven Design" by Eric Evans
+    * "Test-Driven Development By Example" by Kent Beck
 * Programming languages:
     * "Learning Python" by Mark Lutz
     * "Python Tutorial" and "Python HOWTOs" (official)
     * "JavaScript: The Definitive Guide" by David Flanagan
     * "JavaScript Patterns" by Stoyan Stefanov
+    * "ng-book 2: The Complete Guide to Angular" by Nate Murray, Felipe Coury, Ari Lerner, and Carlos Taborda
 * Databases:
     * "PostgreSQL" by Korry Douglas, Susan Douglas
     * "NoSQL Distilled.
 A Brief Guide to the Emerging World of Polyglot Persistence." by Pramod J. Sadalage, Martin Fowler